jfrehn/jennifer-frehn-ps239T-final-project/README.md

 ### Code
+The below points describe the main code used.
+In addition, within the "Code" folder, I have included an "Alternate Code" folder where the code is virtually identical to the below code, except for the way in which files are saved and loaded.
+A more detailed description of the alternate code is located in a README.md file within the "Alternate Code" folder.

 1. **01_ScrapingTwitter.Rmd**: Collects data from the Twitter API, cleans and merges the data, and exports the data to the files all_f.csv and all_m.csv.
 2. **02_Preprocessing_and_Analysis.Rmd**: Loads, preprocesses and conducts descriptive text analysis on the datasets all_f.csv and all_m.csv.
 Produces visualizations, found in the Results directory.
 3. **03_Structural_Topic_Modeling.Rmd**: Loads, preprocesses and conducts descriptive structural topic modeling text analysis on the datasets all_f.csv and all_m.csv.
 Produces visualizations, found in the Results directory.

 ### Results